 Chiado is particularly good for first-time visitors as it’s right in the heart of the action close to many restaurants, shops and hotels.

-Cheaper accommodation in Chiado
+Budget accommodation in Chiado

 Dream Chiado Apartments are your minimalist option in Chiado.
 These bright, fully equipped studios – renovated in 2017 – feature kitchenettes, air conditioning, and small balconies with city views.
 Super close to the Santa Justa Elevator and Baixa-Chiado metro station, this accommodation is completely immersed in Chiado’s theater, café, and boutique shop scene.